 Washington Wizards Ian Mahinmi

 For some reason, the Wizards can’t recruit big-name players to the nation’s capital.
-Despite seeing people lined up outside your favorite brunch spot in brunch boots and equestrian attire, the city should be a destination that attracts some of the game’s premier superstars.
-We’ve talked about the brutal Summer of 2016, a beautiful time when everyone was getting overpaid.
+Maybe it’s the crowd of people lined up outside your favorite restaurant in brunch boots and equestrian attire.
+Or maybe it’s the insane cost of living that scares free agents away.
+Either way, the city should be a destination that attracts some of the game’s premier superstars.
+I mean shit, there’s always something to do in D.C. and the women are gorgeous.
+With that being said, we’ve talked about the brutal Summer of 2016, a beautiful time when everyone was getting overpaid.
 Mahimi is a product of that.
-When you give a journeyman, whose career year consisted of a 9-point and 7-rebound season a $64 million contract over four years, you deserve every bit of embarrassment that comes with playing for a team that Kevin Durant utterly disrespected on TV.
+When you give a journeyman, whose career year looks something like 9 points and 7 boards, there should be no reason a $64 million contract over four years should be a discussion.
+In all honesty, Washington deserves every bit of embarrassment that comes with playing for a team that Kevin Durant utterly disrespected on TV.
 Sub me out, I’m tired of talking about Mahimi.

 Miami Heat Tyler Johnson